fission/docs.fission.io/docs/content/languages/nodejs.md

 ### Accessing HTTP Requests

-This section gives a few examples of invoking nodejs functions with http requests and how http request components can be extracted inside the function.
+This section gives a few examples of invoking nodejs functions with HTTP requests and how HTTP request components can be extracted inside the function.
-While these examples give you a rough idea of the usage, there are more real world example [here](https://github.com/fission/fission/tree/master/examples/nodejs)
+While these examples give you a rough idea of the usage, there are more real world examples [here](HTTPs://github.com/fission/fission/tree/master/examples/nodejs)

 #### Headers

-Here's an example of extracting http headers from the http request.
+Here's an example of extracting HTTP headers from the HTTP request.

 Create a file hello.js with the following content.
 Here the function tries to access the value associated with header with name 'x-internal-token' and it could potentially do some authentication and authorization on the token before returning the response.